Health and Exercise Science

 Modern classrooms feature bright, airy spaces conducive to collaborative, hands-on learning.

-A Roanoke student uses the latest portable equipment to measure metabolic response to hiking the Appalachian Trail.
+A Roanoke student uses the latest portable equipment to measure metabolic response to physical activity.

 Health and exercise science can open the door to advanced study in graduate school and to careers in clinical and rehabilitative specialty fields, fitness and wellness or performance coaching.